Quantum sensing with nanoparticles for gravimetry; when bigger is better: Inertial Sensing Gravimetry

 \subsection{Continuous optical sensing}

-The dispersive interaction between a mechanical oscillator and an optical resonance allows for continuous readout of the oscillator motion through probing the optical field quadrature.
-When thermal motion is still present, the acceleration sensitivity for frequencies below mechanical resonance remains bound by $a_{\rm{th}}=\sqrt{\frac{4k_{B}T_{\rm{CM}}\Omega_{\rm{m}}}{m Q_{\rm{m}}}}$, where $T_{\rm{CM}}$ is the cooled mode temperature, $\Omega_{\rm{m}}$ the oscillator frequency and $Q_{\rm{m}}$ the mechanical quality factor.
+The dispersive interaction between a mechanical oscillator and an optical resonance allows for continuous read out of the oscillator motion through probing the optical field quadrature.
+When thermal motion is present, the acceleration sensitivity for frequencies below mechanical resonance remains bound by $a_{\rm{th}}=\sqrt{\frac{4k_{B}T_{\rm{CM}}\Omega_{\rm{m}}}{m Q_{\rm{m}}}}$, where $T_{\rm{CM}}$ is the cooled mode temperature, $\Omega_{\rm{m}}$ the oscillator frequency and $Q_{\rm{m}}$ the mechanical quality factor.
 During cooling, $T_{\rm{CM}}$ decreases proportionally with $Q_{\rm{m}}$, resulting in no net change to the noise floor $a_{\rm{th}}$ \cite{krause_high-resolution_2012}.
 However, cooling does reduce the classical thermomechanical noise at the mechanical frequency.
-With the mechanical oscillator prepared in the ground state, an optomechanical measurement of the position is no longer limited by thermal motion, but by the zero point fluctuations and any noise from transduction.
-The sensing sensitivity is now set by the standard quantum limit (SQL) where backaction noise caused by photon momentum kicks, and imprecision noise caused by phase fluctuations contribute equally, yielding a displacement readout sensitivity of $2\times \sigma_{\rm{zpf}}$.
+With the mechanical oscillator prepared in the ground state, an optomechanical measurement of the position is no longer limited by thermal motion, but by the zero point fluctuations and added noise from the transduction (measurement).
+The sensing sensitivity is now set by the SQL where back-action noise caused by photon momentum kicks, and imprecision noise caused by phase fluctuations contribute equally, yielding a displacement read out sensitivity of $2\times \sigma_{\rm{zpf}}$.

 However, the SQL does not correspond to a fundamental quantum limit \cite{mason_continuous_2019}.
-Methods to readout the mechanical motion whilst minimizing or evading the effects of backaction are known as quantum non-demolition measurements (when the measured observable commutes with the system Hamiltonian) such as that provided by a coupling to the velocity of a free mass \cite{purdue_practical_2002} or modification of the mechanical susceptibility through engineering an optical spring to establish a new SQL \cite{arcizet_beating_2006}.
-The SQL can also be surpassed by monitoring only one of the two non-commuting quadratures of the motion, known as a backaction-evading measurement, which can squeeze either the optical or mechanical quadrature using pulsed optomechanics \cite{vanner_pulsed_2011}.
+Methods to read out the mechanical motion whilst minimizing or evading the effects of back-action are known as quantum nondemolition measurements.
+In these cases, the measured observable commutes with the system Hamiltonian, as provided by coupling to the velocity of a free mass \cite{purdue_practical_2002} or modification of the mechanical susceptibility through engineering an optical spring to establish a new SQL \cite{arcizet_beating_2006}.
+The SQL can also be surpassed by monitoring only one of the two non-commuting quadratures of the motion, known as a back-action-evading measurement.
+This can squeeze either the optical or mechanical quadrature, and is achieved using pulsed optomechanics \cite{vanner_pulsed_2011}.